 1- CERTIDÃO DE REGISTO PREDIAL (property registration certificate)

-shows who the registered owner of a property is if there is any outstanding loans/mortgages on the property as well as details of the property like constructed area, plot size etc. Obtainable from the Conservatoria do Registo Predial, (land registry office).
+Shows who the registered owner of a property is and if there are any outstanding loans/mortgages on the property, as well as details of the property like constructed area, plot size etc. Obtainable from the Conservatoria do Registo Predial (land registry office).
 Valid for 6 months.

 2- CADERNETA PREDIAL (tax/financial registration)